Governing Law and Regulations

-Wisconsin Department of Natural Resources (DNR) Air, Waste, and Remediation & Redevelopment Division Waste and Materials Management Program
+Wisconsin Department of Natural Resources (DNR) Environmental Management Division Waste & Materials Management Program

 • Administration and enforcement.
-The Wisconsin Department of Natural Resources' (DNR) Waste and Materials Management Program administers and enforces the universal wastes rule in Wisconsin.
+The Wisconsin Department of Natural Resources' (DNR) Environmental Management Division administers and enforces the universal wastes rule in Wisconsin.

 Although it's a long-standing DNR policy, Wisconsin has revised its universal waste lamp regulations to confirm that lamps that are intentionally broken or crushed by the generator of the lamps do not qualify for management as a universal waste.